 Highland Park’s beautiful collection of old homes sit aside tall trees, broad streets, and winding creekside landscapes.
 Many homes in Highland Park date back to the 1920s.
 And any newer construction follows the vernacular style designs that help keep the area’s old-world charm.
 Zillow shows a pricey $2.8M for an average home, $780K for a condo.

 Some of Dallas’s best architects who have created eclectic homes of English, French, Mediterranean, and neoclassical styles designed the homes in Highland Park.

 Running along the edge of White Rock Lake, Lakewood is one of the most sought-after neighborhoods in Dallas.
 This quiet, verdant neighborhood is full of historic charm and friendly residents.
 The trees, the consistency of well-kept homes and yards, and plenty of folks out walking their dogs with smiles on their faces are some of the few things newcomers notice about Lakewood.

 East Dallas (where Lakewood is located) is close to the city center.
 But locals get to take as many city time-outs at White Rock Lake as they’d like.

 What’s Happening in Lakewood

 This peaceful neighborhood is ideal for young families.
 Lakewood offers its locals beautiful nature, calm roads, and playgrounds.
 Families frequent the children’s area of the nearby Arboretum.
 Allegro Coffee keeps the parents going.
-And local eateries like DIGG’s can satiate the whole family’s hunger pains.
+And local breweries like Lakewood Brewing Company can please any crowd.